GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 You might need to consider whether your publication constitutes commercial use.
 {% endcapture %}
 {% include alert.md text=commercialuse color="info" %}

-Before undertaking research on existing datasets, be sure to read the terms and conditions of the use of the data.

-A quick checklist might be:

- - How will the data be downloaded?
-Directly from the web, or via an API?
- - To what degree is the data set in the public domain?
-Who is it owned by, if not?
- - Is there an agreement or terms of use that you agreed to?
-What does it say about allowed or excluded uses?
- - Do you have any plans to commercialise your research?
-Is that allowed by your access agreement?
- - Will your published data be 'substantially similar' to the mined dataset?
- - Will you be mixing different data sources?
-You might need to comply with both sets of terms, if they exist.

 When you are working with data you have generated yourself, or with text that is out of copyright and in the public domain (see below), then there will be no conditions attached to your use of the data.